Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Show device location with NMEA data sources/README.md

 ## About the data

-A list of NMEA sentences is used to initialize a `SimulatedNMEADataSource` object.
+A list of NMEA sentences is used to initialize a `SimulatedNMEASentenceFeed` object.
 This simulated data source provides NMEA data periodically and allows the sample to be used without a GNSS accessory.

 The route taken in this sample features a [2-minute driving trip around Redlands, CA](https://arcgis.com/home/item.html?id=d5bad9f4fee9483791e405880fb466da).